Limit linear series and ranks of multiplication maps: Introduction

 \end{conj}

 At least in part, this conjecture goes back to work of Noether in late 1800's, and of Severi in the early 1900's, but it was stated explicitly by Harris in 1982, and has received considerable attention since then.
-Partial results are due to Ballico and Ellia \cite{ba3} \cite{ba4} \cite{ba5} \cite{b-e1} \cite{b-e2}, Voisin \cite{vo4}, Farkas \cite{fa2}, Teixidor \cite{te9}, Larson \cite{la4}, and most recently, Jensen and Payne \cite{j-p2}, \cite{j-p3}.
+Partial results are due to Ballico and Ellia \cite{ba3} \cite{ba4} \cite{ba5} \cite{b-e1} \cite{b-e2}, Voisin \cite{vo4}, Farkas \cite{fa2}, Teixidor \cite{te9}, Larson \cite{la4}, and most recently, Jensen and Payne \cite{j-p2}.
 These results were in some cases motivated directly by the conjecture, but in other cases by a variety of applications, including to surjectivity of the Wahl map, to higher-rank Brill-Noether theory, and to the birational geometry of moduli spaces of curves.
-Subsequently, Aprodu and Farkas introduced a \textit{Strong Maximal Rank Conjecture} motivated by applications to moduli spaces of curves \cite{a-f1}, and Farkas and Ortega then developed the relationship to higher-rank Brill-Noether theory \cite{f-o1}.
+Subsequently, Aprodu and Farkas \cite{a-f1} introduced a \textit{Strong Maximal Rank Conjecture} motivated by applications to moduli spaces of curves (see 5.4 in \cite{a-f1}).
+Farkas and Ortega then developed the relationship to higher-rank Brill-Noether theory \cite{f-o1}.
 Taken together, the above-mentioned papers have treated Conjecture \ref{conj:mrc} in the following cases: when $d \geq r+g$; when $r=3$ or $r=4$; when $m=2$; when $d$ is sufficiently large relative to $r$ and $m$; and in several additional ranges of cases for $m=3$, including many cases with $r=5$.
 It is also important to note that if \eqref{eq:restrict} is known to be surjective for a given $m$ and a given linear series on a given curve, then surjectivity also follows for all larger $m$ (and the same linear series); see the proof of Theorem 1.2 of \cite{j-p2}.
 Thus, knowing for instance the $m=2$ case mentioned above, we conclude that for any case $(g,r,d)$ with $\binom{r+2}{2} \geq 2d+1-g$, the Maximal Rank Conjecture holds for all $m$.
+After this paper was submitted, Larson proved the full (weak) maximal rank conjecture \cite{la7}, \cite{la8}.
+Our main results are as follows.